gevent/gevent/docs/development/installing_from_source.rst

      such as libev, libuv and c-ares.
 Disabling :ref:`embed-lib` and using system libraries can reduce these dependencies, although this isn't encouraged.

+- On older versions of Linux, linking to ``librt`` might be useful to avoid system calls from libev accessing the current time.
+One way to do this is to set the ``LDFLAGS`` environment variable to include ``-lrt`` when installing from source.
+(This is done automatically when gevent builds manylinux wheels.)
+See :pr:`1650`.

 - Installing from source requires ``setuptools``.
 This is installed automatically in virtual environments and by buildout.
 However,